Contact us

 video game addiction

-Video game addiction is described as excessive or compulsive use of computer and video games that interferes with daily life.
-Instances of this disorder can range from moderate to severe.
-According to a study by the American Academy of Pediatrics, 8.5% of gamers aged 8 to 18 are addicted to video games.
+Video game addiction is described as excessive or compulsive use of computers and video games that interferes with daily life.

-Causes may include the use of video games to escape from reality, handle anxiety, or depression, or the fulfilling nature of the game environment.
-It can also be linked to social connections formed in gaming.
+Causes of Video game addiction include the use of video games to escape from reality, handle anxiety, or depression, or the fulfilling nature of the game environment.
+Video game addiction is also linked to social connections formed in gaming.

 5. Exercise Addiction